alvesalexsander/whatsappButton/README.md

 - **1.** Download plugin files at: whatsappButton.js page OR Use the CDN Links: https://sashaclimax.github.io/whatsappButton.js/dist/wpp_css/whatsappButton.css https://sashaclimax.github.io/whatsappButton.js/dist/wpp_js/whatsappButton.js

-#2 - Link the .CSS file with a link tag in the head tag of your application.
+- **2.** Link the .CSS file with a link tag in the head tag of your application.

-#3 - Link the .JS file with a script tag in the head or body tags of your application.
+- **3.** Link the .JS file with a script tag in the head or body tags of your application.

-#4 - Use the User Interface at https://sashaclimax.github.io/whatsappButton/ to create your button layout
-OR check the documentation at https://github.com/sashaclimax/whatsappButton
+- **4.** Use the User Interface at https://sashaclimax.github.io/whatsappButton/ to create your button layout OR check the building section for further information.

+- **5.** At least to the creation process, the UI will give you an javascript code like this one:
+<br><br>
+new WhatsappButton('5522123456789', 'Could we help you?', 'We are at your service!
+Want help at choosing a wine?
+Any other thing we could help?', 'netWinez, could we help?', '1', '#6f2045', '#000000', '', 'https://fonts.googleapis.com/css?family=Satisfy&display=swap')<br><br>
+Then, you can call your created button on any .js file or in a <script> tag.